microsoft/mu_feature_ipmi/IpmiFeaturePkg/Docs/Ipmi_Feature.md

 This layer is responsible for taking a high level IPMI request and building the IPMI request and parsing the response.
 Generic IPMI will rely on the transport library to handle the hardware specifics.
-External consumers of the IPMI package should avoid directly calling into the IPMI generic interface and should instead use the base library mentioned below.
-The generic interface is defined in the [IPMI interface header file](../Include/IpmiInterface.h).
+External consumers of the IPMI package should consider uring the base library instead of directly calling the protocols.
+The generic interface is defined in the
+[IPMI interface header file](../Include/IpmiInterface.h).

 __IPMI Base Library__ - Supplies a library abstraction for the basic